johnandrea/readgedcom/README.md

 - Requires Python 3.6+
 - GEDCOM versions 5.5, 5.5.1, 7.0.x
   https://gedcom.io/specs/
+- Does not support GEDCOM ZIP
-- Input file should be well formed.
+- Input file should be well-formed.
 Check with a validator such as https://chronoplexsoftware.com/gedcomvalidator/
 - Maximum of 5 levels of sub-structures
 - No mechanism to output parsed data as a new GEDCOM after manipulation.
-Instead use a genealogy program.
+Instead, use a genealogy program.

 ## Installation